Understanding tax in Spain is essential, not just if you live here, but also if you own property in Spain.

 When it comes to tax, everyone’s situation is different, and therefore, other than for very basic questions, you should seek answers from a relevant and suitably qualified person who can give you an opinion having reviewed and understood your situation.

-If your financial set up tranverses more than one jurisdiction, then you should always make sure that the professionals you speak to are versed in both.
+If your financial set up transverses more than one jurisdiction, then you should always make sure that the professionals you speak to are experienced in and understand both.

 We can answer your questions about tax in Spain and offer a free review and consultation with tax, financial and legal specialists in Spain and the UK.
 We welcome your call – (+34) 951 77 55 44 / (+44) 033 0001 0777